 Harry S. Truman Scholarship

-The Truman Scholarship provides up to $30,000 in funding to students pursuing graduate degrees in public service fields.
-Students must be college juniors at the time of selection.
-The Foundation also provides assistance with career counseling, internship placement, graduate school admissions, and professional development.
+The Truman Scholarship provides up to $30,000 toward graduate studies for students who will pursue a career in public service.
+Students must be College third-years (juniors or at least two full years before graduation) at the time of selection.
 Scholars are invited to participate in a number of programs: Truman Scholar Leadership Week, The Summer Institute, The Truman Fellows Program, and the Public Service Law Conference.
-Please visit the For Scholars section of the Truman website for an overview of the programs the Foundation currently offers for Scholars.
+The Truman Foundation also provides assistance with career counseling, internship placement, graduate school admissions, and professional development.

-Read more about Samuel Boland, UChicago's 2015 Truman Scholar.
+- Read about Samuel Boland, UChicago's 2015 Truman Scholar.

 Watch the 2016 40th Anniversary Truman video to learn more about the program and its scholars!

 Truman Scholars are required to work in public service for three of the seven years following completion of a their graduate degree program as a condition of receiving Truman funds.